floor-licker/qalia/README.md

-# 🤖 QALIA - Autonomous UI Testing, starts with QA et ça finit avec l’IA.
+# 🤖 QALIA - Autonomous UI Testing, starts with QA et ça finit avec l'IA.

 **Stop doing QA manually.
 Let AI explore your entire application and generate a comprehensive fingerprint state-map of user flows with corresponding test suites automatically, fully equipped to support automatic testcase generation with puppetteer, jest, and cypress.**